fsprojects/FSharp.Data/README.md

 - .NET SDK 2.1.100 or higher (runs tools using .NET Core)
 - Visual F# Tools 3.1 or higher (runs tools using .NET Framework)
-- Mono 5.0.0 of higher (runs tools using Mono)
+- Mono 5.0.0 or higher (runs tools using Mono)
 - Other F# tooling based on FSharp.Compiler.Service must have FSharp.Compiler.Service 21.0+ and FSharp.Core nuget 4.2.x+.

 ## Documentation